qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Todo
 ----
-        - Support for other common layouts such as Colemak, Qwertz, Azerty, with a matching `_ACC` layer for specific language layouts.
+        ① Support for other common layouts such as Qwertz, Azerty, with a matching `_ACC` layer for specific language layouts.

-        - Support/testing for other keyboards.
+        ② Support/testing for other keyboards.
+If this is to support keyboards other than 12×12×12×[8-12] or different leds, it seems best to isolate those layers in one subdirectory, and copy/edit that to other subdirectories for those mini 40%-50% keyboards.
+The layers would get too cluttered with endless
+          #defines otherwise.

+        - Cook: ‛command’ and ‛arrow’ key for PAD/FUN toggle (#defines)
+        - Right shift cook: various layers like left shift.
+Especially RAR, to deal with pure Arrow hardware layout & arrows on top (looses RAR).
+        - Compile single layout.

 BUGS